2D inviscid Boussinesq equations and 3D axisymmetric Euler equations: (1) A unification ($Em$), (2) Finite-time blow-up of two unified $(1+1)$D systems rigorously derived from ($Em$): The derivation of system (Em) from 2D inviscid Boussinesq equations and the 3D axisymmetric Euler equations

-We now introduce a stream function $\bar \psi$ and augment ~\eqref{eq:E1} with two additional relations, obtaining system ~\eqref{E1}.
-To reserve the symbols $(u,v,g,p)$ for later perturbation variables, we place bars on the background unknowns.
-Thus system (E$1$) in ~\eqref{E1} consists of five dependent variables $(\bar u,\bar v,\bar g,\bar p,\bar \psi)$, viewed as even functions of $(\rho,z)$ on the meridian plane, together with six equations; the last equation defines $\tfrac{\D}{\D t}$.
+We now introduce a stream function $\tilde \psi$ and augment~\eqref{eq:Em} with two additional relations, obtaining system~\eqref{E2}.
+To reserve the symbols $(u,v,g,p)$ for later perturbation variables, we place tildes on the background unknowns.
+Thus system (E$m$) in~\eqref{E2} consists of five dependent variables $(\tilde u,\tilde v,\tilde g,\tilde p,\tilde \psi)$, viewed as even functions of $(r,z)$ on the meridian plane, together with seven equations; the last one defines $\tfrac{\D}{\D t}$.
+For future convenience, we also introduce $t$-scaling parameter $\lambda$ and $z^2$-scaling parameter $\mu$.